Kyle Bass-Led Hedge Fund Adds 9% Stake In EV Charging SPAC

 SBE Price Action: Shares of Switchback Energy closed up 7% on Thursday to $14.73.
 The stock ended Friday's session down 0.41% at $14.66.

-Disclosure: Author is long shares of SBE, IPOB.
+Disclosure: The author is long shares of SBE, IPOB.

 Photo courtesy of ChargePoint.